chsaraa/Fintech-Project/README.md

 # Group6 — Final Project (Track A)

-This repository contains the frontend of **group6** for the CAU FinTech Final Project.
+This repository contains the frontend of **Group 6** for the CAU FinTech Final Project.
 Our team selected **Track A**, which requires:

 - A deployed **Next.js frontend** on Vercel